-The Picture and the North Arrow Items
+22.2.8.
+The Marker, Picture and North Arrow Items

 With the Resize mode option, you can set how the image is displayed when the frame is resized: